 Overview: The Garmin fēnix 5X is an advanced training watch with a high-sensitivity GPS receiver which accurately pinpoints and tracks your location while you're skiing, hiking, running, biking, swimming, or golfing.
 The device is preloaded with TOPO US maps and routable cycling maps, and provides guidance cues, points of interest, data overlays, GroupTrack, and more.
 You can create routes to follow, or track where you've been.
 In addition, the fēnix 5X tracks your distance and pace as you work out.
 With the built-in Elevate wrist heart rate technology, your heart rate can be measured at the wrist instead of requiring you to wear a separate chest strap.
 The results of your activities can be easily uploaded to the Garmin Connect online community for sharing.

 Physical Attributes: The fēnix 5X, larger than the fēnix 5, features a rugged 51mm diameter, stainless steel bezel and rear panel, a fiber-reinforced outer case, and a scratch-resistant sapphire lens.
-The QuickFit 26 metal watch band can be replaced with an optional silicone band, available in 5 colors, or a brown suede leather band (all available from Garmin).
+The QuickFit 26 silicone watch band can be replaced with an optional silicone band, available in 5 colors, a brown leather band, or a stainless steel band (all available from Garmin).

 Activities: From the watch menu, you can select from the following activities: Trail Run, Run, Treadmill, Indoor track, Hike, Climb, Bike, Bike Indoor, MTB, Pool Swim, Open Water, Triathlon, Ski, Snowboard, XC Ski, SUP, Row, Row Indoor, and Golf.